mackenziekbrooks/dci101-f22/docs/network-analysis.md

 ### Activity 5.4

-Since you had such an easy time with Palladio, let's take our networks to the next level with [Gephi](https://gephi.org/).
-We'll use our [class sample data](https://docs.google.com/spreadsheets/d/1cUxojS6pQIkQCu_QVyPhZg2_yRuGM-XQuTqnMIcR5EE/edit?usp=sharing) from last week, plus we'll need an [attribute table](https://docs.google.com/spreadsheets/d/16j_dBrH0MqJQGRvNEOK1KPc85BjJJaQ7VUEngcSEDug/edit?usp=sharing).
+Since you had such an easy time with Palladio, let's take our networks to the next level with [Gephi](https://gephi.org/) or [Network Navigator](https://networknavigator.jrladd.com/).
+We'll use our [class sample data](https://docs.google.com/spreadsheets/d/19OVMV0kG0KcG8CbpISTxT8UtCtf22g_PSzPxetrPL7E/edit?usp=sharing) Tuesday, plus we'll need an [attribute table](https://docs.google.com/spreadsheets/d/1h7G7V583hfvsirKcfL9qY6L86QuHzmn6jjkyiSlLDyM/edit?usp=sharing).

 1. First, be sure you have your edge list formatted correctly.
 It should have two columns - one labeled **Source** and one labeled **Target**.
 We did this tranformation in Activity 5.2
 2. Next, we need to work on the attribute table.
 We'll fill this out together.
 3. Download both files as `.csv`.
-4. We'll use these [Gephi instructions](../assets/GephiInstructions-fall2021.docx) to create our network (right click to download if the link doesn't work.
+4. We'll use these [Gephi instructions](../assets/GephiInstructions-fall2021.docx) to create our network (right click to download if the link doesn't work).

 ### Activity 5.5